 Duty & Breach

-A duty of care is imposed on each individual when they are performing an action, which includes driving.
+A duty of care is imposed on each individual when performing an action, including driving.
 In addition to all the federal and state regulations that truck drivers must abide by, truck drivers have a duty to operate their vehicles as a reasonably prudent truck driver would under the circumstances.
 Truck drivers are to avoid the unreasonable risk of harm to other drivers and pedestrians they might encounter on the road.

 A driver is in breach of this duty when they fail to act reasonably, creating an unreasonable risk of harm to others.
-Common examples of a breach might include violating traffic laws such as speeding, failing to adhere to traffic lights, or driving under the influence.
+Common examples of a breach might include:

 Causation & Harm

 Duty and breach alone are not enough to hold a defendant liable.
 In addition, a truck accident lawyer in Marietta would have to prove that the defendant's breach caused the plaintiff's damages.
-Plaintiffs are required to show that the defendant was the actual and proximate cause of their injuries.
-Actual cause states that but for the defendant’s conduct, the plaintiff would not have suffered harm.
-And the proximate cause is present when the plaintiff's injuries are reasonably related to the defendant's conduct.
+Plaintiffs must show that the defendant was the actual and proximate cause of their injuries.
+Actual cause states that the plaintiff would not have suffered harm if not for the defendant's conduct.
+The proximate cause is present when the plaintiff's injuries are reasonably related to the defendant's conduct.

 Also, the plaintiff must have suffered actual harm that could be compensated in court.
 For example, if the defendant sped by the plaintiff, but no accident occurred, the plaintiff would not have grounds to sue.